Line 1 Yonge–University: Stations

 North York Centre station is an infill station.
-Its design is different from the other stations in the earlier North Yonge extension.
-Sheppard West station, which was opened in 1996 as Downsview station, has art and architecture that is different from the earlier Spadina (later University) line stations.
+Its design is different from the other stations in the original North Yonge extension.
+Sheppard West station, which was opened in 1996 as Downsview station, has art and architecture that is different from the stations built earlier along its western portion of the line.

-Stations along the University line extension north from Sheppard West to Vaughan Metropolitan Centre, in keeping with the pattern of the rest of the former Spadina line, also feature public art and architecture from notable creators.
+Stations on the 2017 extension from Sheppard West north to Vaughan Metropolitan Centre, in keeping with the pattern of the original Spadina line, also feature public art and architecture from notable creators.
 However, the platform walls have no tiles or other cladding and are simply bare concrete, though structural elements on the platforms themselves are clad, as is the case with much of the Line 4 Sheppard stations.